 Not only is texting the most-used smartphone app, but business texting is also incredibly cost-effective and in the growing stages of implementation which means it stores depths of unprobed potential.
 All this makes business text messaging a hot commodity for businesses that employ it appropriately.

 So how do you begin business texting legally, politely, and to maximum potential?
-We explain right below!
+Here’s everything you need to know about business texting etiquette.

 Read on or jump right in: